uyuni-project/uyuni/testsuite/documentation/optional.md

 export VIRTHOST_KVM_PASSWORD=therootpwd
 ```

-One of the virtualization servers can be disabled by not providing the corresponding
-environment variables.

 Make sure the image to use for the test virtual machines is located in
 `/var/testsuite-data/disk-image-template.qcow2` on the virtual hosts.
 A `/var/testsuite-data/disk-image-template-xenpv.qcow2` disk image to use for Xen ParaVirtualized
 guests is needed on the machine pointed by `VIRTHOST_XEN_URL`.

 In order for the virtual hosts to be able to report to the test server,
 use a bridge virtual network for the test machines.